OzcelikMert/myAdminPanel/README.md

 Things to do:
 - Add Static Language keys for website
-- sort component order for Pages
+- sort component order for Page
-- add ip block and country block
+- add ip block and country blocks